FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 date, system and conversion functions.
 Jaybird will try to provide an equivalent of the JDBC function using the built-in capabilities of the Firebird database.
-When no equivalent is available, Jaybird will pass the function call “as is” to the database assuming that it contains all necessary UDF declarations .
+When no equivalent is available, Jaybird will pass the function call "as is" to the database assuming that it contains all necessary UDF declarations .

 Not all functions described in the JDBC specification have corresponding